t-keller/microservices-poc/README.md

 This app subscribes to the topics "consent" and "user" to replicate locally the objects and expose an aggregated route:
 1. /consents

+### eureka-server

+This app implements a service registry thanks to Eureka.
+The services periodically register with this app in order to maintain an up-to-date service registry.

+### admin-server

+This app exposes an admin console (Spring Boot Admin) in order to observe the microservices (metrics, configuration etc) The services are discovered thanks to Eureka

 ## Launch the PoC